aoifemcdonagh/material-segmentation/README.md

 1. `-i` or `--image` : path to image to perform material classfication on
 2. `-m` or `--model` : directory path containing `.caffemodel` and `.prototxt` files
 3. `-p` or `--plot` : set to `False` to avoid plotting results.
 Default is `True`

+## fc_to_conv.py
+Script for converting a GoogLeNet model to be fully convolutional (i.e. fully connected layers in the model are cast as convolutional layers).
+Assumes models are in the current working directory.
+Change model names/paths as necessary.

+## test_fully_conv.py
+Script for testing a fully conv network on image of arbitrary size.
+Change model paths as necessary.
+First script parameter is used to specify path to image to perform inference on.